abpframework/abp/docs/en/Community-Articles/2023-10-30-NET-8-ASP-NET-Core-Metrics/POST.md

 cd MetricsDemo
 ```

-After that open the application in your favorite IDE and add the following service registration code to your application:
+After that, open the application in your favorite IDE and add the following service registration code to your application:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);